maxiCalderonBuono/nextjs-blog-with-headless-CMS/README.md

 # Next.Js Blog using a headless CMS

 > **Warning**
-> This app is a work in progress.
+> Version V1 is officially up and running.
 I'm building (trying) this in public.
 You can follow the progress on Twitter [@maxcal](https://twitter.com/mcalderonbuono).

 For this project, I'm stepping into the exciting world of freelance development, building a blog using Next.js and a headless CMS for a friend, Andy, whom I met during a temporary work experience in Denmark.